7 Important Tips To Become More Productive At Work And In Life

 As stated, accident or events out of expectation may occur from time to time and bring a certain impact to your on-going tasks.
 Instead of being frustrated or disappointed with it, you should probably look into alternatives ways to resolve the issue or carry on with other tasks with similar priorities.

 For example, let’s say you are working on getting information from the internet to support the sales proposal you are doing for an overseas client.
-However your broadband connection is dead and you have no online access till the internet is back on, so rather than complaining about the incompetence of local internet providers; you can probably go on preparing for next week’s meeting with regional officers.
+However your internet connection is dead and you have no online access till the internet is back on, so rather than complaining about the incompetence of local internet providers; you can probably go on preparing for next week’s meeting with regional officers.